This is a post in our Behind the Screens series, which explores issues related to digital abuse.

 The Privacy Rights Clearinghouse, a nonprofit based in California, provides a wealth of information about protecting your privacy in many areas of your life, including online.
 They offer some additional tips on staying safe and secure on the net, and be sure to check out a few of their other articles, too:

 If you have questions about how you can make online safety part of your overall safety plan, our advocates are here to help you.
-Give us a call at 1-800-799-7233, 24/7, or chat with us here on the website, Monday through Friday from 9am-7pm CST.
-It’s always free, anonymous, and confidential.
+Give us a call at 1-800-799-7233, 24/7, or chat with us here on the website from 7am-2am CST.
+Our support services are always free, anonymous, and confidential.